POSITION: Chemistry Librarian

 5. Demonstrated knowledge of and enthusiasm for the integration of new technologies into the delivery of information services.

-6. Proficient in the design and creation of web pages.
+6. Proficient in the design and creation of web pages and web based materials.

 7. Ability to work effectively as part of a team within a culturally diverse user community.